 Old Norse seems particularly rich in words of this type.
 In addition to þreyta, there is þraut, which means “hardship,” þrátta, which means “dispute” or “quarrell” and þrúd (as in Þrúdheim, Thor’s hall), which means “power” or “might.”
 This vein runs so deep in Old Norse that Þra- is a common element of compound words indicating persistence or obstinance (e.g., þrálátr=”stubborn”).

 Based on this, it seems that there is a connection in the Germanic language family between the application of pressure or force and the following series of sounds:

 - voiceless dental fricative (“th” as in “think”) or alveolar plosive (“t” or “d”)

 - alveolar plosive (“t” or “d”)

-I was able to find an Indo-European connection to this theme quite easily with the IE root tred-, which means “to drill” and is connected widely to various words in the Indian and Slavic branches of the language family.
-I don’t know where I fall on the ongoing debate related to sound symbolism in language, but the “genetic” connection within language families seems to be indisputable.
+I was able to find an Indo-European connection to this theme quite easily with the IE root tred-, which means “to drill” and is connected widely to various words in the Indian and Slavic branches of the language family, and even into Spanish: tratar means “to try” which implies effort and, in a sense, pressure.